The fine is an example of the sanctions in place under new national work safety laws.

 She also criticised Kenoss’ corporate culture, particularly the appointment of the general manager’s son as safety officer despite being unqualified for the job.

-According to the ABC, the court also heard that the company attempted to hinder the investigation into Booth’s death, which included one of its officers altering Booth’s attendance record.
+, the court also heard that the company attempted to hinder the investigation into Booth’s death, which included one of its officers altering Booth’s attendance record.

 When handing down the sentence, Walker said that the offence had not been the worst case scenario, meaning that the company narrowly avoided the maximum penalty of $1.5 million.